Top 7 books every CTO should read

 Why you should read it:

 Through this book, you can learn how to successfully navigate the unexplored transition between the role of a developer and a CTO.
-You’ll also learn how to manage people and deadlines, know when to abandon a sinking ship and build a better one, deal with poor code, steer clear of some common UX mistakes, and more.
-Modern CTO is the ultimate guidebook if you’re making the transition from ‘a’ developer to ‘the’ CTO.
+You’ll also learn how to manage people and deadlines, know when to abandon a sinking ship and build a better one, deal with poor code, avoid some common UX mistakes, and more.

 2. Managing Humans: Biting and Humorous Tales of a Software Engineering Manager